Julian Earls: Research and career

-After earning his doctorate Earls returned to NASA, where he worked in Health Physics whilst simultaneously working toward a business degree at Harvard University.
+Earl's left NASA for a brief moment in 1968 to work for the Atomic Energy Commission.
+When he returned he became the head of Lewis' Health Physics and Licensing Section.After earning his doctorate Earls returned to NASA, where he worked in Health Physics whilst simultaneously working toward a business degree at Harvard University.
 Earls was appointed Chief of Nasa's Environmental Health Office in 1972.
 He was made Chief of the Health, Safety, and Security Division in 1983 and promoted to Director of the Office of Health and Services in 1988.
 Earls was made assistant deputy director for Business Resources Development in 1992, where he focused on enhancing relationships with minority universities and businesses.
 He was made the Director of the Glenn Research Center in 2003, where he was responsible for technology, research and development, and systems development.
 This role involved Earls managing a budget of over a billion dollars and a work force of 4,500.
 He was part of the launch team for Apollo 13 lunar program.

 During his career at NASA Earls held many 'firsts', which included being the first African-American man to be appointed section head, office chief, division chief and deputy director.
 Earls wrote the two first NASA health physics and environmental resource guides.
 He also taught mathematics, physics and radiation biology at Capital University.

 In 2005, after a career spanning forty years, Earls retired from NASA.
 After his retirement Earls joined Cleveland State University as Executive in Residence.
+Apart from the latter role, Earls vastly contributed to the Cleveland State University community, serving as provisional Vice President of Civic Engagement and providing special advisory services to two presidents of the university.
 The Alabama A&M University appointed Earls to the Board of Trustees in 2005.
 He also serves on the Board of Directors of ANSER.